NSCoder/Joybox-Documentation/documentation/menu/index.markdown

 menu.align_items_in_columns [2, 1]
 ```

-The past example arranges two items in the first column and one in the second column.
+The previous example arranges two items in the first column and one in the second column.

 ### Align Items in Rows
 Arranges the menu items in rows: